acranum/AllTheColors/README.md

 cd AllTheColors
 index.html
 ```

+## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
 See the [LICENSE](https://github.com/acranum/AllTheColors/blob/main/LICENSE) file for details.